Mr-Anyone/llvm-project/llvm/lib/Target/CPEN211/README.md

 }
 ```

-Would be that the stack frame would look something like this!
-Note: variable must be pushed in reverse order to make sense!
+At the beginning of the add, it is the caller's responsibility to lower the stack frame into the following:

 ```
-R0:         int a
+R0  :       int a
-R1:         int b
+R1  :       int b
+SP-2:       R7 // Link Register
+SP-1:       int c
 SP  :       int d
-SP+1:       int c
 ```